wbkd/d3-extended/README.md

 ### Build

-To build d3-extended run ```gulp```.
+To build d3-extended run ```npm run prepublish```.
-This will create d3-extended.js and a minified version in the root folder.
+This will create d3-extended.js and a minified version in the build folder.

 ### Test